 The telecommunications team uses a computerized alarm-processing system to receive fire and intrusion alarms.
-(The Solar Decathlon House has a fire system that sounds locally but does not ring into Public Safety.)
+(Both In-site and Self Reliance have sprinkler systems with automated dialers which will ring into Public Safety.)
 If there is fire, smoke, or the smell of gas on campus, Public Safety will notify the Middlebury Fire Department and provide access to facilities, occupancy information, and crowd control.
 Middlebury College Public Safety will notify the Ripton Fire Department for any incident at the Bread Loaf campus, and the Bread Loaf campus facilities staff will assist the Ripton Fire Department.
 Public Safety can assist Residential Life to locate temporary housing on either of the two campuses if necessary.